 Biodiversity Index Formula

-BI = N / S
+BI = S / N

 Variables:

-• BI is the Biodiversity Index
+- BI is the Biodiversity Index (simple ratio used on this page)

-• S is the number of species identified
+- S is the number of species identified

-To calculate the Biodiversity Index, divide the total number of organisms of all species found by the number of species identified.
+To calculate this Biodiversity Index, divide the number of species identified by the total number of organisms counted.
 The resulting quotient is the Biodiversity Index.

 What is a Biodiversity Index?